gullerya/data-tier/README.md

 #### Versions

 - __0.6.0__
-  - Moved to `object-observer.js` library as an observation engine, were impacted both the API and the implementaion.
+  - Moved to `object-observer.js` library as an observation engine, were impacted both the API and the implementation.

 - __0.5.41__
   - First version, based on native `Object.observe` technology.